neelsoumya/special_topics_unconventional_AI/README.md

 ## Introduction

 A reading list for a special topics class (R255) at the Computer Science and Technology Department at the University of Cambridge.
+This is part of Advanced Topics in Machine Learning.

 A tentative title is:

 `Unconventional approaches in AI: complex systems perspectives, cognitive psychology, social sciences, computational models of creativity, explainable AI inspired by other disciplines and other unconventional models`